VonHeikemen/lsp-zero.nvim/doc/md/guides/integrate-with-mason-nvim.md

 # Integrate with mason.nvim

 We can use [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) to help us manage the installation of language servers.
-And then we can use lsp-zero to help with the automatic configuration.
+And then we can use [lspconfig](https://github.com/neovim/nvim-lspconfig) to setup the servers only when they are installed.

 Here is a basic example.